Havebandys/Secti/readme.md

 # **secfi Library**
-**secfi** is a Python library designed to simplify access to SEC (U.S. Securities and Exchange Commission) filings and perform basic web scraping of the retrieved documents.
+**secfi** is a free Python library made to simplify access to SEC (U.S. Securities and Exchange Commission) filings and perform basic web scraping of the retrieved documents

 - [Installation](#installation)
 - [Features](#features)